Whitepaper · v2.1

 • Contribution-based revenue sharing - revenue split proportional to HCS components

-• Creative asset trading on decentralized platforms
+• Creative asset licensing and transfer on decentralized platforms

 11